-The $100 Billion per year back pain industry is mostly a hoax
+The $100 billion per year back pain industry is mostly a hoax

 They were too keenly aware of the odds, and they would have known that after the invasive operation, the spinal sections around the welded-together vertebrae are more likely to weaken, since they’re forced to compensate for the unnatural immobility of their neighbors.
 Some surgeons recommend a second or third revision operation, with the rates of success dropping each time.

 The procedure itself is risky, too.
 When you go in through the abdomen for any spinal surgery, Ramin tells Quartz, “you have to go through muscle.
 You detach muscles, you detach ligaments, and ligaments in particular don’t regenerate quickly at all, so you weaken the entire system.”
 Even when the surgeon enters the patient’s body through his or her back or side, the actual fusing is done perilously close to the spinal cord.
-(She points to Steve Kerr, coach of the Golden State Warriors NBA team, who underwent spinal fusion two years ago: it led to a spinal fluid leak, which caused debilitating headaches and nausea.)

 Another common operation, decompression surgery, or a discectomy, has better evidence to support its outcomes, especially to resolve leg pain, Ramin acknowledges.
 But she says even this cheaper and less invasive procedure, which eases pain by removing bone or tissue that’s putting pressure on a spinal nerve, may not be necessary for many patients.

-Note: Correction: An earlier version of this story said that Steve Kerr had spinal fusion surgery.
-He had decompression surgery.